 Access your AWS Cloud9 environment by clicking the link right from AWSCloud9URL in the Outputs section of your CloudFormation stack.
+Use a supported browser to work with Cloud9.

 You should see a website looking similar to the screenshot (colour scheme might look different):